Statement of Commitment, Important Dates & Upcoming Events

-As part of the process to redress these disadvantages, the Council recognises and accepts its responsibility to learn from, and promote the intrinsic value of Indigenous Australian cultures to the wider community, understanding also that this enriches Australia’s heritage.
+Council recognises and accepts its responsibility to learn from, and promote the intrinsic value of Aboriginal and Torres Strait Islander cultures, heritage and contemporary aspirations to the wider community, understanding that this enriches Australia’s heritage and our community.

-The Council acknowledges the right of Indigenous Australians to live according to their own values and customs in our valued diverse community, subject to Australian law.
+Council acknowledges the right of Aboriginal and Torres Strait Islander Peoples to live according to their own values and customs in our diverse community, subject to Australian law.

-The Council respects Indigenous Australians’ special relationship to the land and recognises Aboriginal sacred sites and significant places.
+Council respects Boon Wurrung and Wurundjeri Peoples’ special relationship to the land and recognises Aboriginal and Torres Strait Islander sacred sites and significant places.

-The Council recognises the valuable contribution to Victoria made by Indigenous Australians and will work together towards a future of mutual respect and harmony.
+Council recognises the valuable contributions to Victoria made by Aboriginal and Torres Strait Islander Peoples and will work together towards a future of mutual respect and harmony.”

 26 May: National Day of Healing (Sorry Day)